Votes are there to approve $1.6B in TIF subsidies for mega-projects: O'Connor

 That was the word Thursday from Finance Committee Chairman Pat O’Connor (40th), Mayor Rahm Emanuel’s City Council floor leader.

-O’Connor lost his aldermanic runoff on Tuesday to Andre Vasquez, a 39-year-old former rapper endorsed by United Working Families and the Chicago Democratic Socialists of America.
+O’Connor lost his aldermanic runoff Tuesday to Andre Vasquez, a 39-year-old former rapper who was endorsed by United Working Families and the Chicago Democratic Socialists of America.

 But until the new City Council is sworn in on May 20, O’Connor still holds the chairman’s gavel that Ald.
 Edward Burke (14th) relinquished after being charged with attempted extortion.